CyKiller/GeneraTeam/README.md

    - `SESSION_SECRET=INPUT_REQUIRED {A secret string for session management}`
    - `OPENAI_API_KEY=INPUT_REQUIRED {Your OpenAI API key}`
 4. Start the server with `npm start`.
 The application will be available on the port specified in your `.env` file.

+### Contributing

+We welcome contributions from the community!
+If you'd like to contribute to GeneraTeam, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and commit them with descriptive commit messages.
+4. Push your changes to your forked repository.
+5. Submit a pull request to the main repository, describing your changes in detail.

 ### License